greg-ses/simpleui/README.md

 `ssh-copy-id service@<target hostname>`

 ## Installation
+**[TODO: Verify consistency of these instructions with the deployments implemented in the current "derived" applications.]**

 **1.)** First make sure a base set of applications are installed target host machine.
 Run `os_scripts/web_gui_support.sh`.